The yellow hats are no more.

 From 2017, staff working on motorways and A-roads will be required to wear coloured hard hats.
 The colour of these hats will then correlate with the individual’s job position on site.
 Supervisors will be wearing black.
 Slingers and signallers will be in orange.
 And site managers (like Bob the Builder himself) will be required to wear white.
 Visitors will also be differentiated with designated blue hats.

-Hard hats are in the spotlight at the minute with the hard hat challenge going viral and dominating the internet.
+All in all, hard hats are in the spotlight at the minute.
 But what do you think?
 Do you think this system is necessary?
 Let us know in the comments below.